 Apple has a new patent aimed at accelerating mobile Web pages.
 We’ve heard that from others elsewhere on the Web, and it’s beginning to look like a trend.
-Who wants faster web pages on their phones?
+Who wants mobile-friendly pages on their phones?

 It’s become increasingly obvious to people doing Search Engine Optimization that improving the quality of websites has meant making pages of a site faster and mobile-device friendly as more people started accessing the internet through phones and tablets as their primary connection to the Web.